phrp720/aw-sync-suite/README.md

 ### This repo contains the following packages:

 - `aw`: A client to interact with the ActivityWatch REST API.
-- `prometheus-client`: A client to interact with the Prometheus REST API.
+- `prometheus`: A client to interact with the Prometheus REST API.
-- `synchronizer`: The sync agent that pushes data from ActivityWatch to Prometheus.
+- `synchronizer`: The synchronizer that pushes data from ActivityWatch to Prometheus.
-- `checkpoint`: Contains the checkpoint mechanism to keep track of the last data pushed.
+- `checkpoint`: Contains the checkpoint mechanism to keep track of the latest data pushed.
-- `errors`: Contains the error handlers to handle errors.
+- `errors`: Contains the error handlers.
 - `datamanager`: Manages the data processing and pushing to Prometheus.
 - `settings`: Handles the configuration settings for the agent.
 - `util`: Contains utility functions such as health checks.